What type of computer do I need?

 I need to learn how to use Microsoft Excel.
 Is there training for different kinds of software?

-Free online training for Microsoft products is available through Microsoft e-learning (request through the ECU Download Center).
+All students can log in to ECU's lynda.com subscription for free online trainingvideos for Microsoft products and more.
+Training is also available through Microsoft e-learning (request through the ECU Download Center).
 The Microsoft website also has helpful tutorials and how-to videos for the Office products: http://office.microsoft.com/en-us/help.

 Where can I store files so that I always have access to them?